Healthy Homes Assessment Hutt Central

 Hutt Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Hutt Central and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Hutt Central and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024